Perkieee/Pre-trained-Image-Classifier-to-Identify-Dog-Breeds-main/README.md

 The project processes and classifies images using a selected CNN model (ResNet, AlexNet, VGG).
 Several functions are implemented to facilitate image classification, result evaluation, and performance summarization:

 *Image Classification:* Applies the chosen CNN model to label each image.

 *Label Comparison:* Compares the true pet image labels with the model’s predictions.

 *Dog Identification:* Verifies if the labels correspond to dogs, helping evaluate accuracy for both dog and non-dog classifications.

 ## Key Files

 *classifier.py:* Contains the pre-trained CNN model used for classifying images.

 *adjust_results4_isadog.py:* Determines if the predicted labels represent dogs, using a predefined list of dog breeds.

 *calculates_results_stats.py:* Computes key performance metrics (e.g., accuracy, precision) for dog and non-dog classifications.

 *dognames.txt:* A list of dog breed names used to verify if predicted labels represent dog breeds.

 ## Project Workflow

-*get_input_args:* Retrieves and parses three command-line arguments provided by the user when running the program.
+*get_input_args:* Retrieves and parses three command-line arguments the user provides when running the program.
 If any argument is missing, default values are applied:

 Image folder: --dir (default: pet_images)
 CNN model architecture: --arch (default: vgg)